 Members pick up weekly shares at a pre-determined location (I offer several options).
 If you can’t pick up your share because of another commitment, you can have someone else pick it up instead or let us know to simply cancel it for that week.
 It’s important that your schedule allow you to pick up your share during the time indicated, so look over the options before making a decision.
 Your bags will be safe at the drop sites, but the quality of the produce can’t be guaranteed if you don’t pick them up within a few hours.

 There are numerous CSA programs in the southcentral PA area, and we think highly of all of them.
 We are occasionally asked why the Cool Beans CSA would be the best choice for someone considering a CSA, and the simple answer is that it might not be the right one for you.
 Each CSA has a slightly different twist – different pickup options, different share sizes, etc. – and we encourage everyone to look into all of the local options before choosing a CSA.
 Cool Beans tends to offer more different items per bag, but smaller amounts of each item, than many local CSA programs.

 Two sizes of shares are available this year.
 A full share is designed for a family or for two people who love vegetables.
 A small share is designed for singles or for someone who might have large backyard garden.
 I strongly recommend full shares as your best value and suggest that you consider splitting a full share with a friend or neighbor, and either sharing each week’s basket, or alternating weeks.
-A full share is $500, and a small share is $300; this is for 24 weeks beginning on Tuesday, May 14, and running until Tuesday, October 24.
+A full share is $550, and a small share is $325; this is for 24 weeks beginning on Tuesday, May 19, and running until Tuesday, October 24.
 IF YOU PAY IN FULL BY MARCH 31, your cost will drop to 500 for a full share and 300 for a small share.